 Why we picked the Dell XPS 15:

 The Dell XPS 15 has been our favorite 15-inch laptop for quite some time, and it might be our top favorite laptop if it wasn’t eclipsed by its slightly more portable and attractive cousin, the XPS 13.
 The latest version of this laptop upgrades everything, screen included.
-You now have options for up to an Intel eight-core, 9th-generation CPU, up to 32GB of memory, and up to 2TB of SSD storage.
-There’s also an optional Nvidia GTX 1650 graphics chip for impressive mid-range gaming capabilities.
+You have options now for up to an Intel eight-core, 10th-generation i9-10885H, up to 32GB of memory, and up to 1TB of PCIe NVMe solid-state storage.
+There’s also an optional Nvidia GTX 1650 graphics chip for impressive midrange gaming capabilities.

 But the screen is why we’re here.
 The 4K OLED panel is simply stunning.
 Made by Samsung, it’s a gorgeous display with fantastic contrast and bright, popping colors.
-Most importantly, it features excellent color accuracy, which some of the other options on this list lack.
+Most importantly, the Dell XPS 1 features excellent color accuracy, which some of the other options on this list lack.
 That makes it a great option for photographers and video editors.

 The 4K OLED screen is no more expensive than the LED 4K option offered by Dell, though it does lose the touch functionality.
 However, the battery life on themay be worse with the OLED option.